Let’s talk about seed cycling today. What is seed cycling, why would you do it, and how do you practice it?

 Again, I’m not trying to get pregnant so that’s not an indicator for me.
 But for me personally, here are the benefits I have noticed:

-- Less hormonal acne.
 Yes, I still get maybe a blemish or two, but nothing like before.
-Between the Spot Acne Treatment and seed cycling, I’m good to go.
+Between the Spot Acne Treatment and this new practice, I’m good to go.

-I have been seed cycling since April, 2018.
+I have been doing this all since April, 2018.

 If you’re interested in learning more about seed cycling, here are some other great articles to check out: